kulshekhar/ts-jest/docs/user/install.md

 This will create a basic Jest configuration file which will make Jest know about your `.ts` files and handle them correctly.

 You can also use the `jest --init` command (prefixed with either `npx` or `yarn` depending on what you're using) to have more options related to Jest.
 However, answer `no` to the Jest question about whether or not to enable Typescript.
-Instead add the line: `preset: "ts-jest"` to the the `jest.config.js` file afterwards
+Instead, add the line: `preset: "ts-jest"` to the the `jest.config.js` file afterwardss

 ### Customizing